 9. The Design and Analysis of Algorithms

-This is another great cook on computer algorithms and deserves a place in a programmer's shelf.
+This is another great cook on computer algorithms and deserves a place on a programmer's shelf.
 Once you've gone through the Coursera Specialization on Algorithms and one of the intro book, you can read this book for studying advanced topics in algorithms.

 10. Python Algorithms: Mastering Basic Algorithms in the Python Language\

-As I have told that algorithms are language independent, learning python algorithm doesn't mean you cannot implement them in Java or C++, but if you already know Python then this is the great book to learn computer algorithms.
+As I have told that algorithms are language-independent, learning python algorithm doesn't mean you cannot implement them in Java or C++, but if you already know Python then this is the great book to learn computer algorithms.

 This book also gives a lot of focus onGraph Algorithms, which is very useful in solving real-world problems.

 This is the book that was not part of the original series when I published this article on my blog but after reading this book, I ought to include this into the list because of its simplicity.
 It's one of the best books I have read on algorithms, particularly from a beginners point of view.